spatstat/spatstat/README.md

 ## spatstat has been split into a family of packages

+Originally there was a single package called `spatstat`.
-The `spatstat` package has grown so large that CRAN require us to split it into sub-packages.
-This process is almost finished.
+It grew so large (150,000 lines of code) that CRAN required us to split it into pieces.

-Almost all of the code in the original `spatstat` has been removed, and placed into a series of sub-packages:
+Almost all of the code in the original `spatstat` has been placed into a family of sub-packages:

 | Sub-package | CRAN page | GitHub repository | Description |
 | ----------  | --------- | ----------------- | ----------  |